 Players are given the position of Head of State of the Soviet Union: a role which allows for extreme power and authority.
 As the game progresses, gamers receive political points, which are used to interfere with foreign nations and start nationwide reforms.
 These reforms allow for a diverse amount of customization, the creation of trade deals, and, of course, pulling the strings of political adversaries.

-Crisis in the Kremlin has a short campaign where it’s up to you lead the USSR from a set date (1985 – 1989) into the 90s, and, during the 1991 crisis, players choices and reforms dictate which path is followed: liberalism, conservatism, Leninism, Stalinism, Trotskyism, or moderates.
-It is very important to keep in mind that even though you have to lead the USSR into the 90s, it is possible to trigger the DEFCON counter depending on the actions you take.
+Crisis in the Kremlin has a short campaign where it’s up to the gamer to lead the USSR from a set date (1985 – 1989) into the 90s, and, during the 1991 crisis, players choices and reforms dictate which path is followed: liberalism, conservatism, Leninism, Stalinism, Trotskyism, or moderates.
+It is very important to keep in mind that even though the USSR must be led into the 90s, it is possible to trigger the DEFCON counter depending on the actions taken.
 The lower the DEFCON, the closer the world is to nuclear warfare and annihilation.

 Even if it does seem attractive to be able to rule over so many things, there are fundamental flaws which actually hinder the game’s deep and well-considered political mechanics.
 Have no doubt, the amount of customization in the ministries is insane, allowing multiple play styles.
 Players interested in weakening the USA and winning a military victory can use favourable ministers that support terrorism in the US, for example.
 Very interesting ideas, but … eh.